Simpson1225/Claw-Speedrunning/Guides/Quickstart Guide.md

  ## Timing runs

  Runs are timed using Livesplit, accurate to 1/100th of a second, so you should always have Livesplit timer running when recording runs.
 Open Livesplit, right click it and go to settings.
 Choose hotkeys for start/split and reset.

-For full game runs, timing starts when you select new game on La Roca, and ends when you touch the last Gem, on the Omar boss fight.
+ For full game runs, timing starts when you select new game on La Roca, and ends when you touch the last Gem on the Omar boss fight.
 For Individual Level (IL) runs, timing starts on the first frame that the screen goes black after the loading screen, and ends when you touch the end of level trigger, or the red boss warp if the level has one.

- The in game timer is not used for timing runs, because it is only accurate to 1 second and pauses in some situations, such as using warps, dying, when the game is paused.
-It is very helpful to have visible though during runs because you can use it to tell where elevators and ropes etc. will be even before they are on screen.
+ The in game timer is not actually used for timing runs, because it is only accurate to 1 second and pauses in some situations, such as using warps, dying, and when the game is paused.
+It is still very helpful to have it visible during runs, because you can use it to tell where elevators and ropes etc. will be even before they are on screen.
 While in a level, type MPSTOPWATCH to toggle the timer.
 Since you can't type this during a run, you need a hotkey to toggle it for you.
-With Autohotkey installed, run the `Claw_Speedrun_Hotkeys_Basic.lss` file downloaded above.
-Press CapsLock while in a level to toggle the timer and FPS.
+With Autohotkey installed, run the `Claw_Speedrun_Hotkeys_Basic.lss` file downloaded above, and then press CapsLock while in a level to toggle the timer and FPS.
 The best time to press this is just before Claw can move, at the start of your run.

-## FPS
+## Framerate (FPS)

-Your Frames per Second (FPS) in Claw can have a big effect on how the game feels to play - while in a level, type MPFPS to view framerate.
-A framerate of 60FPS is required in order for speedruns to be valid on the leaderboards, although if you are unable to achieve this framerate you can still have fun with more casual speedrunning.
-Lower framerates can slow movement and cut jumps short, higher framerate will speed up movement but slows down elevators and makes dynamite jumping harder.
+Your Frames per Second (FPS) in Claw can have a big effect on how the game feels to play.
+While in a level, type MPFPS to view framerate.
+A framerate of 60FPS is required in order for speedruns to be valid on the leaderboards, although if you are unable to achieve this framerate, you can still have fun with more casual speedrunning.
+Lower framerates can slow movement and cut jumps short, and higher framerate will speed up movement, slows down some elevators, and makes dynamite jumping harder.
 Since FPS is useful for run verification, the FPS counter is enabled with the in game timer using the CapsLock hotkey from the `Claw_Speedrun_Hotkeys_Basic.lss` file downloaded above.

 ## Key bindings

 It's worth thinking about key bindings sooner rather than later, since it is hard to change once you are used to a certain layout.
 The default controls are usable for speedrunning, but it's recommended to have separate buttons for magic claw, pistol and dynamite which are easy to reach, rather than using shift to cycle between them.

 Also, you may want to use WASD for movement, although you can't remap the movement keys in the game.
 You can use autohotkey or similar to do this remapping.
-Using WASD may be better for right handed players because then jumping (probably the most precise inputs) can be done with the dominant hand.
+Using WASD may be better for right handed players because then jumping (probably the most precise inputs) can be done with the dominant hand, although keeping the original arrow buttons for movement is also fine.

 ## Recording a run